hnbarr/javascript-workbook/03week/README.md

 When starting this project, I was thinking of the gamne itself and what all makes the game work.
 Things like;

-1. being able to move a block from stack to stack.
+1. being able to move a block from stack to stack, by selecting a, b or c.

 2. ONLY being able to move the last block in the stack.